carlst99/Soulful/README.md

+:warning: **This repository is now archived.**
+Soulful was always a side project, and I set it down to prioritise other work a number of times.
+The last break has been by far my longest, and casting my eye back to Soulful I find that I've lost interest in the project, and indeed the game itself.
+I leave this repository open on the offchance that some inspired soul finds any part of it useful.
+If you do plan on building off it, it's likely that a lot of the code will need refactoring.
+In part due to inexperience and having to relearn the codebase every few months, what's here isn't great quality.

 # Soulful
 Ever wished that you didn't have to resort to crappy old paper cards to enjoy the wholesome experience that [Cards Against Humanity](https://www.cardsagainsthumanity.com/#download) offers?
 Well, that's what Soulful aims to solve, by bringing the light and joy of those innocuous cards to your device.